hapax/hapax.github.io/assets/minimal-networks.md

 	</div>
 	</figure>

-As we wiggle the hub left or right of the axis, the total length of the network (the lengths of the light blue legs) will change.
+As we move the hub left or right of the axis, the total length of the network (the lengths of the light blue legs) will change.
-But symmetry places strong constraints on how it changes.
-If we shift $D$ a distance $x$ to the left of the axis, this should give exactly the length as shifting to the right by $x$, since the triangle is left-right symmetric around the red line.
+But symmetry places strong constraints on how it changes, and in particular, a wiggle to the left a distance $x$ should give the same total length as wiggling to the right a distance $x$.
-Thus, the function is *even*, with $L(x) = L(-x)$, where $x$ is the shift away from the axis, with $x < 0$ to the left and $x > 0$ to the right.

 <figure>
     <div style="text-align:center"><img src